-Congratulations! #baby is now fully grown, ready to send you into labor at any moment!
+Congratulations!
+Your Baby is now fully grown, ready to send you into labor at any moment!

-Even though #baby is now ready to be born, the little one continues to grow hair and nails, develop the lungs, and add more fat.
+Even though Your Baby is now ready to be born, the little one continues to grow hair and nails, develop the lungs, and add more fat.

 The shape of the head changes: Even though the size of the head is already smaller in relation to the rest of the body when compared with earlier weeks, it is still the largest thing that needs to go through your birth canal.
-To make this possible, the bones in #baby ’s head aren’t yet fused and will squeeze as the little one passes through the birth canal during labor.
-So after birth, #baby ’s head may have the shape of a cone, but it will get back to normal after a while.
+To make this possible, the bones in Your Baby ’s head aren’t yet fused and will squeeze as the little one passes through the birth canal during labor.
+So after birth, Your Baby ’s head may have the shape of a cone, but it will get back to normal after a while.

-Your familiar voice: No sound will appeal to #baby like your voice, and interestingly, the little one has been learning your voice all this while.
-So, be sure to always talk to #baby after birth; it will calm the little one down.
+Your familiar voice: No sound will appeal to Your Baby like your voice, and interestingly, the little one has been learning your voice all this while.
+So, be sure to always talk to Your Baby after birth; it will calm the little one down.

-Fat keeps coming: The amount of white fat is now approximately 16% of the body weight, and #baby adds approximately 14 grams of fat per day during these final weeks.
+Fat keeps coming: The amount of white fat is now approximately 16% of the body weight, and Your Baby adds approximately 14 grams of fat per day during these final weeks.

 Your cervix keeps dilating and thinning out, and you will continue to have contractions until you deliver.
 Keep monitoring your progress though.
 Your back may continue to hurt, so make sure you get adequate rest.
 Very soon, it will be over.

 But if, by the end of this week, labor hasn’t started, your doctor may discuss with you about the possibility of inducing labor.

 However, doctors don’t usually suggest induction unless you or Your Baby are at risk of infection from prolonged gestation or the little one gets too large.